rdhox/rdhox.io/content/posts/pure-css-collapsible-menu.md

 categories = ["front-end"]
 +++

-Sometimes it's good to return to the basic.
+Sometimes it's good to return to the basics.
 With this post, no fancy new web technologies, just pure css and some html.
-I just discovered a nice css cheat, that maybe everybody knows since years but me, that I wanted to share with you.
+I just discovered a nice css cheat, that maybe everybody knows for years except me, that I wanted to share with you.
 By hiding a html checkbox input and by playing with its css selector ':checked', you can have a click event and affect what's nested in the input's label.
 This way, you can for example, add a collapsible menu for mobile without any help of CSS frameworks or JavaScript.